LOVE Long: Robert Indiana and Asia

 Tours are open to the public.
 No registration is required.

 LOVE Long: Robert Indiana and Asia will be published by Asia Society Hong Kong Center on the occasion of the eponymous exhibition held from February 7 to July 15, 2018.
 Edited by the curator, Miwako Tezuka, and the Center's Gallery Team, the book contains four essays and a catalogue of the exhibition with over 50 color artwork plates.
 The publication opens with a curatorial overview essay by Miwako Tezuka, followed by a contribution by Susan Elizabeth Ryan, a foremost Indiana scholar.
 The subsequent essay by assistant curator Kaitlin Chan reflects on Indiana’s signs in a Hong Kong context, preceding a revised version of an essay by artist Xu Bing on the pictographic origins of Chinese characters.
-The catalogue will available for purchase at the center’s Asia Society Store, and as overseas delivery via email at firstname.lastname@example.org, in mid-March 2018.
+The catalogue is now available for purchase at the center’s Asia Society Store, and as overseas delivery via email at firstname.lastname@example.org.

 Title: LOVE Long: Robert Indiana and Asia